Chicago "L": Nickname

 Chicago's rapid-transit system is officially nicknamed the "L".
 This name for the CTA rail system applies to the whole system: its elevated, subway, at-grade, and open-cut segments.
 The use of the nickname dates from the earliest days of the elevated railroads.
 Newspapers of the late 1880s referred to proposed elevated railroads in Chicago as L' roads."
 The first route to be constructed, the Chicago and South Side Rapid Transit Railroad gained the nickname "Alley Elevated", or "Alley L" during its planning and construction, a term that was widely used by 1893, less than a year after the line opened.

 In discussing various stylings of "Loop" and "L" in Destination Loop: The Story of Rapid Transit Railroading in and around Chicago (1982), author Brian J. Cudahy quotes a passage from The Neon Wilderness (1947) by Chicago author Nelson Algren: "beneath the curved steel of the El, beneath the endless ties."
 Cudahy then comments, "Note that in the quotation above ... it says 'El' to mean 'elevated rapid transit railroad.'
 We trust that this usage can be ascribed to a publisher's editor in New York or some other east coast city; in Chicago the same expression is routinely rendered 'L'."

 As used by CTA, the name is rendered as the capital letter 'L', in single quotation marks.
 "L" (with double quotation marks) was often used by CTA predecessors such as the Chicago Rapid Transit Company; however, the CTA uses single quotation marks (') on some printed materials and signs rather than double.
 In Chicago, the term "subway" only applies to the State Street and Milwaukee–Dearborn subways and is not applied to the system as a whole, unlike in New York City where both the elevated and underground portions make up the New York City Subway.

-Renovation and expansion plans
+Planned extensions

 Like other large and aging rapid transit systems, the Chicago "L" faces problems of delays, breakdowns, and a multi-billion-dollar backlog of deferred maintenance.
 The CTA is currently focused on eliminating slow zones, modernizing the Red, Blue, and Purple lines, and improving "L" stations.
 In addition, CTA has studied numerous other proposals for expanded rail service and renovations, some of which may be implemented in the future.
+As of April 2026, only one extension is currently being considered by the CTA.